DJB9k/EWS-Editor-for-D365/README.md

 + Filter folder grids based on custom search parameters, as well as built-in filtering for Dynamics 365 items.

++ Download MailApp manifests deployed to a mailbox via the MailApp Manager.
+The MailApp Manager also allows users to install or remove MailApps, as well as install the D365 Debug Addin.

++ Scan folder items for errors that can occur when deserializing successful Exchange responses for items.

 The tool works across all supported configurations of Dynamics 365 / CRM 2016 and Exchange Server as outlined here:

 https://technet.microsoft.com/en-us/library/dn531050.aspx